MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-flutter-rx-signals-riverpod-rxdart.md

 `ValueNotifier`, Riverpod and RxDart offer varying degrees of control over reactive computations.
 However, they often require explicit logic to handle complex relationships between data.
 Signals, with its computed function, presents a more automated and less error-prone approach.
 It effectively addresses the core problem of handling manual, reactive computations and automatically minimizing recomputes in Flutter development.

 When you do need to implement reactivity in your app, consider the Signals package.

+<sub><sup>Edit: this article was edited for accuracy December 11 2023.
+If you see any inaccuracies, please report them to Christian Findlay</sup></sub>